 In one sense, the title of the novel is ironic; the title character is neither “great” nor named Gatsby.
 He is a criminal whose real name is James Gatz, and the life he has created for himself is an illusion.
-By the same token, the title of the novel refers to the theatrical skill with which Gatsby makes this illusion seem real: the moniker “the Great Gatsby” suggests the sort of vaudeville billing that would have been given to an acrobat, an escape artist, or a magician.
+By the same token, the title of the novel refers to the theatrical skill with which Gatsby makes this illusion seem real: the moniker “

 What is Nick like as a narrator?
 Is he a reliable storyteller, or does his version of events seem suspect?
 How do his qualities as a character affect his narration?

 chapter holds true throughout the novel: he is tolerant and slow

 to judge, someone with whom people feel comfortable sharing their

 secrets.
 His willingness to describe himself and the contours of

 his thoughts even when they are inconsistent or incomplete—his conflicted

 feelings about Gatsby, for instance, or the long musing at the end